souvik0306/AirIMU/README.md

                       --onnx codenet.onnx --torch codenet.pt
 ```

+By default the ONNX model is exported in **float32** precision to ensure
+compatibility with the CPU execution provider of ONNX Runtime.
+If you need a
+float64 graph, pass `--fp64` (note that some runtimes lack double-precision
+`Conv` support).

 ### Offline inference with ONNX

 Run an exported ONNX model directly on the IMU CSV files listed in the config: